alikehel/activecourses/README.md

 ### Non-substantive changes

 For any minor updates to the curriculum, such as fixing broken URLs, correcting spelling or syntax errors, and other non-substantive issues, we welcome you to submit a pull request.
-You can do this by following the guidelines in [pull request guide](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).
+You can do this by following the guidelines in the [pull request guide](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

 ### Substantive changes